-Death rates from ovarian cancer have fallen by 20 per cent over last decadeNovember 20th, 2012 in Cancer /
+Death rates from ovarian cancer have fallen by 20 per cent over last decadeNovember 20, 2012 in Medicine & Health / Cancer

 The rates of women dying from ovarian cancer in England have fallen from 11.2 women in every 100,000 (3,820 cases) in 2001 to 8.8 per 100,000 (3,453 cases) in 2010 – a drop of around 20 per cent, according to a new report by the National Cancer Intelligence Network published today.

 And the most notable drop in deaths over the last 10 years has been among women aged 40-69 years old.